 Barbecue, pan-fried chicken, grits, squash casserole, succotash, country ham and gravy, greens of all sorts, coleslaw, field peas, biscuits, banana pudding and cobblers are just some of the dishes that you might find gracing a Southern table, a restaurant buffet or offered on a "meat and three" menu, which means you get your choice of one meat and three sides.
 If you get the chance to sit down to a true Southern meal, it will likely be served family style and feature at least four to five vegetables along with a meat and either biscuits or cornbread.
 Sit back, dig in and savor this extraordinarily rich dining experience.
 But don't hesitate to explore those Southern food subsets - Gullah, Lowcountry and soul - that make Southern dining so deeply satisfying to the heart, mind and soul.

 Hungry yet?
 Here are a few eateries where you can experience the unique joys of an authentic Southern meal in the Gullah, Lowcountry and soul food traditions.
 Note that many of these establishments only take cash and some are so popular there are long waits during peak hours.
 Once you're seated with a steaming plate of food or out the door with a fresh catch, however, you'll agree it was worth the wait.

-Gullah Grub, St. Helena Island, SC (Gullah, Lowcountry, Soul)
+The Gullah Grub Restaurant, St. Helena Island (Gullah, Lowcountry, Soul)